Colby04/In-Progress/README.md

 ## About Me

-My name is **Colby J. Rhodes**, and I currently work as a **Quality Assurance Analyst at Shipt**, where I’ve been part of the team for over four years.
+My name is **Colby Rhodes**, and I currently work as a **Quality Assurance Analyst at Shipt**, where I’ve been part of the team for over four years.
-I began my coding journey in the summer of 2024 through an edX bootcamp with **The University of Michigan**, completing it in **January 2025**.
+I began my coding journey in the summer of 2024 through an edX bootcamp with **Michigan State University**, completing it in **January 2025**.

 Technology and software engineering have always fascinated me — I love exploring how things work behind the scenes and continuously improving my skills.